 3rd Six Pupils

-A strong desire to build a practice on the South Coast
+Chambers welcomes those with a strong desire to practice on the Western Circuit.

 Chambers is committed to the expansion of our Specialist Teams and is always keen to hear from established practitioners who share our positive vision for the future of the Bar.